acgrissom/2016-ml-course/assignments/week3.md

     In many problem domains, we use two different metrics to give is a different sense of how well a model performs: precision and recall.
     **Precision** measures how likely a model's positive predictions are to be correct:
     TP / (TP + FP) = # correctly classified true examples / # examples model classified as true .
 If we have too many false positives and not enough true positives, this score decreases.
 We can trivially maximize this by by never guessing true, i.e., always guessing -1.
 (For simplicity, say that if the denominator is 0, the precision is 1.)
+Do TP and FP have meanings in a multiclass setting?

     (c) Give an example of a set of *n*-grams for a word that are used in this work.